Dark Matter Effects on Compact Binary Stars: Results and Discussions

+\item From table (\ref{table_CR_in_known_binary_systems}) and Fig. (\ref{Fig_CR_All_Systems}) it is conceivable that binary systems with at least one WD component (i.e. sub-lots (a)-(f) in Fig. (\ref{Fig_CR_All_Systems})) are more affected than binary systems that both components are NS (i.e. sub-plots (g)-(i) in Fig. (\ref{Fig_CR_All_Systems})).
+This behavior can be understandable from CR Equation too.
+Using Eq. (\ref{Eq: CR_by_hevier}), numerical estimation gives:

+In Eq. (\ref{Eq_CR_Ratio_WD_NS}) the range of the $CR_{WD}/CR_{NS}$ ratio depends on the DM model.
+But, and generally speaking, CR by WD stars is many orders of magnitude higher than the CR by NSs.

+\item Paying attention to the table (\ref{table_CR_in_known_binary_systems}), we can say that CR of DM particles can not be considered as the main reason for the period change in NS-NS systems.
+But in binaries with at least one WD, CR of DM particles can be considered as a source of period decay in these systems.
+This is because, and as discussed above, CR by WDs is about $10^{10} - 10^{18}$ orders of magnitude higher than the CR by NSs.

-\item Period decay of compact binary systems due to the accretion of DM particles is not a monotonic function of just DM particles mass $m_{\chi }$.
-This behaviour can be conceivable from Eq. \ref{Eq: CR_by_hevier} and Fig. \ref{Fig_CR_All_Systems} too.
-As an example consider SuperWIMPs in Fig. \ref{Fig_CR_All_Systems}.
-When the mass of SuperWIMPs is in the range $ m_{\chi} \varpropto 10^{-1} - 10^{3} (GeV.c^{-2}) $, the effects of other physical parameters (e.g. spin-dependent and spin-independent scattering cross-section, DM density at the location of binary system, velocity of stars with respect to the DM halo, and etc.) causes deviation from the monotonic behaviour in the diagram.
+\item According to Eqs. (\ref{Eq_CR_by_binary_systems_b}) and (\ref{Eq: CR_by_hevier}) period decay of compact binary systems due to the accretion of DM particles is not a monotonic function of DM particles' mass $m_{\chi }$.
+This behavior can be conceivable from Fig. (\ref{Fig_CR_All_Systems}) too.
+Variation of other physical parameters (e.g. spin-dependent and spin-independent scattering cross-section, DM density at the location of the binary system, velocity of stars relative to the DM halo, and etc.) can affect the CR amount in compact binary systems.
+But as the aim of this study is to show that the presence of DM can affect the physical parameters of compact binary systems (and not to study the effects of other physical parameters that affect the CR amount by compact binary systems), then we considered other parameters that affect the CR amounts by compact binary systems to be constant.
+Investigating the effects of other physical parameters that affect the CR amount by compact binary systems can be a subject of a new and independent study in this respect. \end{itemize}

-\end{itemize} Our main result from the above discussions is that the accretion of DM particles inside compact binary systems can be considered as one of the main reasons for the observed period change in compact binary systems.
-The results of this paper prefer DM candidates with mass in the range $ m_{\chi} \varpropto 10^{-1} - 10^{5} (GeV.c^{-2}) $ as the best DM candidates for this observed period decays.
-The further investigation of the possible consequences of the accretion of DM candidates into compact binary systems requires that other physical parameters that affect the CR relation in Eq. (\ref{Eq: CR_by_hevier}) be taken into account.
-This can be the subject of the next studies in this respect.
+Our main result from the above discussions is that the accretion of DM particles into compact binary systems can be considered as one of the main reasons for the observed period decay in WD-WD and WD-NS compact binary systems.
+But accretion of DM particles into NS-NS binary systems does not affect the orbital parameters of these systems considerably (in comparison to the observed period decay values for NS-NS binary systems).